 Linux programs use the X protocol to display graphics on local or remote screens.
 To use your Mac as a remote screen, you need to install a X server.
 XQuartz is one that is freely available.
 Once the X server is up and running, you can simply open a terminal window and connect to the cluster using the command line SSH client in the same way as you would on Linux.

-The KU Leuven/UHasselt, UAntwerp, and VUB clusters also offer support for visualization software through Virtual Network Computing (VNC).
+All VSC sites offer some form of support for visualization software through Virtual Network Computing (VNC).
 VNC renders images on the cluster and transfers the resulting images to your client device.
 VNC clients are available for Windows, macOS, Linux, Android, iOS or can be even used directly on web browsers.

 On the VUB clusters, TigerVNC is supported on all nodes.
-See our documentation on running graphical applications for instructions.
+See the documentation on remote desktop sharing for instructions.

 Eclipse is a popular multi-platform Integrated Development Environment (IDE) very well suited for code development on clusters.